 ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with nasal cavity and paranasal sinus cancer each year.
-You will also learn some general information on surviving the disease.
+You will also read general information on surviving these diseases.
 Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
-Use the menu to see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Statistics adapted from the American Cancer Society website.
 (Source accessed January 2023.)

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by this disease.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+It offers drawings of body parts often affected by nasal cavity or paranasal sinus cancer.
+Use the menu to choose a different section to read in this guide.